SilkRoad Technologies Company Viability Dependent on IPO and Global Expansion

 Both SilkRoad’s market and fiscal position (albeit smaller than many within the HR and talent management software market) are solid and the company is clearly on a tear right now—effectively riding the wave of the talent management zeitgeist to the tune of roughly 150 new customers every quarter.
 That said, even though the 400-employee HR technology vendor has over 2000 live customers and counting, SilkRoad has a long way to go in terms of being able to compete with the likes of Oracle/Taleo, SAP/SuccessFactors, and IBM/Kenexa.

 In large part the issue most at play here simply has to do with name recognition and is not necessarily an indication of any specific deficiencies with their product offerings.
 However, when it comes to those larger competitors, one of the more interesting aspects to the company’s strategy moving forward is to expand their international footprint.
-In fact, according to company representatives, “In the first six months of 2012, SilkRoad added more than 50 customers from countries outside of North America; a 163 percent increase over the same time period in 2011”.
+In fact, according to company representatives, “In the first six months, SilkRoad added more than 50 customers from countries outside of North America; a 163 percent increase over the same time period in the prior year”.

 This approach is a solid one, especially considering the rate at which the international market for talent management applications is growing; and SilkRoad has made headway on capitalizing on this growth by most recently securing $35M in venture financing (after raising $54M in 2008 and roughly $33M just after its inception).
 And while these funds (secured from the likes of Keating Capital, NTT Finance, Intel Capital, Crosslink Capital, Foundation Capital, Azure Capital and Tenaya Capital) have been earmarked for further global expansion and localization efforts, additional development of the company’s HR SaaS capabilities is also on the docket.
 As Filipowski puts it, “This financing will allow us to enhance our cloud-based social talent management solutions so that companies of all sizes can cultivate their most prized asset — their talent”.